nageshwalchtwar/selenium_automated_cron/README.md

 To run this script -
 1. Install all the dependencies -> selenium workflow file
-2. Selet webdriver according to your OS
+2. Select web driver according to your OS ( browser )

 run -
 1. timing script